 We have an uncommitted Receivables Purchase Agreement (the "RPA") with CIBC, as purchaser, to increase our liquidity.
 Under the RPA, the Company may offer to sell certain eligible accounts receivable (the "Receivables") to CIBC, which may accept such offer, and purchase the offered Receivables.
 Under the RPA, up to \$75.0 million of Receivables may be sold and remain outstanding at any time.
 Receivables are sold at 100% face value less discount with a 10% limited recourse to the Company arising from certain repurchase events.
-The RPA is on an uncommitted basis with no expiry date and carries a discount rate of Canadian Dollar Offered Rate ("CDOR") (for purchased Receivables in CAD) and SOFR (for purchased Receivables in USD) plus an applicable margin.
-After the sale, the Company does not retain any interests in the Receivables, but continues to service and collect, in an administrative capacity, the outstanding Receivables on behalf of CIBC.
+The RPA is on an uncommitted basis with no expiry date and carries a discount rate of Canadian Dollar Offered Rate (for purchased Receivables in CAD) and SOFR (for purchased Receivables in USD) plus an applicable margin.
+For sales prior to those outstanding as at September 30, 2022, the Company did not retain any interests in the Receivables, but continued to service and collect, in an administrative capacity, the Receivables on behalf of CIBC.

-The Company accounts for the sold Receivables as a sale in accordance with Financial Accounting Standards Board ("FASB") ASC 860, Transfers and Servicing.
+Prior to September 30, 2022, the Company accounted for the sold Receivables as a sale in accordance with Financial Accounting Standards Board ("FASB") ASC 860, Transfers and Servicing.
 Proceeds from the sale reflect the face value of the Receivables less discount fees charged by CIBC and one-time legal costs.
 The discount fees are recorded in Other expense in the Company's consolidated statements of operations.
 Net proceeds are classified under operating activities in the consolidated statements of cash flows.

-Pursuant to the RPA, the Company sold and de-recognized \$15.0 million and \$26.8 million Receivables in the three and six months ended June 30, 2021, respectively (three and six months ended June 30, 2021 - \$30.3 million and \$44.9 million).
-As at June 30, 2022, \$15.0 million remained outstanding to be remitted to CIBC (December 31, 2021 - \$12.0 million), including \$0.1 million we collected from Receivables that we previously sold and that have not been remitted to CIBC due to timing of settlement dates (December 31, 2021 - \$nil).
-We recorded \$0.1 million in Restricted cash in the consolidated balance sheets with a corresponding increase in accrued liabilities.
+Pursuant to the RPA, the Company sold and de-recognized \$nil and \$26.8 million Receivables in the three and nine months ended September 30, 2022, respectively (three and nine months ended September 30, 2021 - \$32.1 million and \$77.0 million).
+As at September 30, 2022, \$nil de-recognized Receivables remained outstanding to be remitted to CIBC (December 31, 2021 - \$12.0 million).